 Designing a mood board allows us to understand and creatively communicate with one another through visualisation.
-Whether you are consulting with interior designers, builders or even clients, the easiest way to achieve your vision is by bridging the gap between expressing ideas and actualising the ideas.
+Whether you are consulting with interior designers, builders or even clients, the easiest way to achieve your vision is by bridging the gap between – expressing the ideas and actualising the ideas.

-Building on external inspiration and your thoughts and feelings about a particular space will enable you to navigate the tone and exact direction you wish to go in – producing a visual world that your project will live inside.
+Building on external inspiration and your own thoughts and feelings about a particular space will enable you to navigate the tone and exact direction you wish to go in – producing a visual world that your project will live inside.